 London’s first co-housing scheme consists of six homes.
 The architecture supports an “intentional” community and, with it’s shared facilities, heralds radical changes in the urban home.
 It shows how architecture can respond to a new social need that has arisen through changes in both lifestyles and economics, making home ownership more affordable as well as shaping more convivial and sustainable neighbourhoods.

+1-6 Copper Lane replaces a disused children’s nursery on a 1,000m2 backland site behind residential streets.
+The design strategy was to develop a building type that manifests the idea of “communality” and to maximise external space.
 Compared to typical terraced houses where the public sphere ends at the front door, it is clear on entering 1-6 Copper Lane that, although defined, boundaries between public and private space have been extended beyond the norm.

-Perspective from south west: the embodied energy of construction has been considered in every respect: recycling waste material from the demolition; timber superstructure; timber cladding; timber fenestration and partial green roofs.
+The performance of the building fabric – insulation, air tightness, and heat recovery ventilation – plays a vital role instead of expensive and unproven technology.the embodied energy of construction has been considered in every respect: recycling waste material from the demolition; timber superstructure; timber cladding; timber fenestration and partial green roofs.